MicahElliott/captain/README.md

 ## OR, use git's default location, not in repo; everyone has to do the hook creation
 # hookdir=.git/hooks
 ## Create the standard executable git hook files
-for hookfile in pre-commit commit-message post-checkout post-commit; do
+for hookfile in pre-commit prepare-commit-msg commit-msg post-commit post-checkout; do
     echo 'capt $(basename $0) $@' > $hookdir/$hookfile
     chmod +x $hookdir/$hookfile
 done